How to Become a Speech Therapist in Iowa

 Step 5.
 Maintain SLP Licensure by Completing Continuing Education Requirements

-You must renew your license every two years through the Iowa Board of Speech Pathology and Audiology online system.
-You also need to complete 30 hours of continuing education during each renewal cycle.
+You must renew your license every two years through the IDPH Bureau of Professional Licensing System.
+You will also need to complete 30 hours of continuing education during each renewal cycle in order to stay qualified.

-The Iowa Speech-Language-Hearing Association offers continuing education hours in the form of a yearly convention.
-You could also consider joining the Association as a member.
-Member benefits include professional support in the form of continuing education, legislative support, and continuing education opportunities.
+Getting in the hours from qualified providers is always on the radar of SLPs.
+Many work with ASHA to find CE opportunities.
+The Iowa Speech-Language-Hearing Association also offers continuing education hours in the form of a yearly convention.
+Other member benefits include professional support in the form of professional networking, legislative support, and extensive online resources to help support your practice.

 Speech-Language Pathology Salary in Iowa

-Iowa’s average SLP salary of $82,210 per year is very respectable.
+Iowa’s average SLP salary of $82,210 per year is very respectable both regionally and nationally.
 That works out to nearly $40 an hour.
-Iowa’s most experience SLPs at the high end of the salary spectrum earn an annual salary starting at $111,220, or $53.47 an hour.
+Iowa’s most experienced SLPs, in the top ten percent of the salary spectrum, earn an annual salary starting at $111,220, or $53.47 an hour.

 Iowa salaries for SLPs vary significantly by region.

-In general you’ll find higher average salaries in larger cities than you will in rural areas, however rural Northwest Iowa bucks that trend.
+In general you’ll find higher average salaries in larger cities than you will in rural areas.
+Rural Northwest Iowa bucks that trend, however, coming in better than many cities in the state.
 The same holds true for Iowa’s top-earning SLPs, but in this case it’s rural Southwest Iowa that’s an exception.

 You can compare the following cities and rural areas by low (10th percentile), average, and high (90th percentile) SLP salaries.
 They’re listed according to highest average salary: